Career Advice

 Read more about becoming a veterinary technician specialist

-Veterinary Technician Assistant Certification Program
+Veterinary Assistant Program

-This program is accredited through the National Association of Veterinary Technicians in America (NAVTA) and is given in collaboration with Red Bank Veterinary Hospital.
-Veterinary Technician Assistants (VTA) become an integral part of the veterinary health care team, working under the guidance of a veterinarian or credentials veterinary technician.
+This program is held at Brookdale Community College and is accredited through the National Association of Veterinary Technicians in America (NAVTA) and is given in collaboration with Red Bank Veterinary Hospital Tinton Falls.
+Students who graduate are eligible to sit for the national exam to earn the credential of Approved Veterinary Assistant (AVA).
+Veterinary Assistants are an integral part of the veterinary healthcare team, working under the direct supervision of a veterinarian or credentialed veterinary technician.

-VTA Program Prerequisites
+Program Prerequisites

-• Physical including tetanus
+• Physical required including tetanus shot and immunization titers

 Credit